lisa-schroeder/PulseDecoupler/README.md

 ## Applications

-Simulation of homonuclear and heteronuclear decoupling sequences with respect to variuos parameters such as coupling constant, B1-inhomogeneity, linewidth,...
+Simulation of homonuclear and heteronuclear decoupling sequences with respect to variuos parameters such as coupling constant, B1-inhomogeneity or linewidth.

 Introduction of figure of merit p to describe the J dependency of the maximum and sideband intensity

+The figure of merit Xi can be evaluated for all pulse sequences

+Common pulse sequences such as MLEV, WALTZ and adiabatic pulses are implemented

 ## Instructions